MIDS-scaling-up/v3a/week06/lab/README.md

 Edge devices such as the Nvidia Jetson line have their own hardware accellerated plugins.
 While not covered in this lab, these plugins can be used to improve the performace of a varity of tasks including encoding, decoding and image transformations.

-To use a camera with GStreamer, you mist need to know what is available.
+To use a camera with GStreamer, you need to know what is available.
 You can get infomration about your available camera or cameras through `gst-device-monitor-1.0` applicaion.

 Run `gst-device-monitor-1.0 Video/Source` to see your cameras and their capablities.
 For example, my VM has the following:
 ```